James T. Brett

 James T. Brett (born December 22, 1949) is an American former politician who is the current president and CEO of The New England Council.
 From 1981 until 1996, Brett was a Democratic Party member of the Massachusetts House of Representatives.

 Brett was the runner-up in the 1993 Boston mayoral election.

 Brett has been an advocate for people with disabilities.
 Brett has twice served as chairman of the President's Committee for People with Intellectual Disabilities, first as chairman during the Obama administration, and currently during the Biden administration.
 He also served as a member of the commission during the presidencies of George W. Bush and Donald Trump.
 Brett has also been a member of the National Council on Disability, and has served as the chair of both the Massachusetts Disabled Persons Protection Commission and the Massachusetts Intellectual Disability Commission.

 Early life, education, and early career

 Brett was born December 22, 1949 in Boston.
-Brett is a first-generation American, being the son of parents to emigrated from the Irish town of Tubbercurry.
+Brett is a first-generation American, being the son of parents who emigrated from the Irish town of Tubbercurry.
 He grew up in the Savin Hill neighborhood as one of six siblings.
 The eldest sibling, his brother Jack, was born with an intellectual disability and died in 2010.
 In high school, Brett participated in a federal TRIO program called Upward Bound, which works with students to prepare them for college.

 Before working in government, Brett was an account manager for New England Telephone.